Saddleback-College-Cyber-Security/incident-response/tools/command_line_tools_nix.md

 ## General Commands

-Superuser do `sudo` is a way to run a command (and only that command) as root while logged in as a non-root user.
+Superuser do `sudo` is a way to run a command (and only that command) as root while logged in as a non-root user that has sudo privileges.

 >Note: asks for root password. (also "caches" user's credentials for future commands)